 These objects have been photographed and catalogued, meeting standards established by New York State.
 Unfortunately, we are entering a period when nearly all further physical record of Washington Street may be lost forever.
 If you possess artifacts and would like to entrust them to an organization dedicated to their upkeep, partnering with other cultural institutions in New York City, please contact Carl Antoun at firstname.lastname@example.org.

 The Washington Street Historical Society has instituted policies of full professional standards for the storage and organization of its collections, and it will recruit temporary partners to facilitate the storage of its collection in anticipation of eventually securing a permanent physical home where objects could be displayed for the public.
 While we would aim eventually to hold and display collections somewhere in Lower Manhattan, with sufficient funds, we will first attempt to find any appropriate and qualified storage location with security and climate control.
-The historical society’s collections are now being recorded into specialized computer databases for museum work, and professional, high-quality photographs of all objects are being taken.
+Carl’s collections are now being recorded into specialized computer databases for museum work, and professional, high-quality photographs of all objects are being taken.